irokin/Edinburgh-Prolog/notes/prog1.md

-#### Programming Paradigm:
-- Logic Programming
+### Logic Programming
-- Functional
-- Imperative

-#### Declarative:
-Require explanation in detail

-#### Prolog Idea:
-Instead of telling the computer about how to solve a problem, we just specify the problem and let the machine solve it for us.

-#### Declarative Programming:
+1. A programming paradigm differs from _functional_ and _imperative_ paradigms.

-It expresses the logic of a computation without describing its control flow.
+2. It has a _declarative_ reading. _Declarative Programming_ describes the logic of computation without expressing its control flow.

+3. The inspiring idea is that:
+> We ask a question to the computer, and the computer gives the answer.